simonknittel/go-oauth-proxy/README.md

 ## Connect your frontend

-1. Add your's frontend URL to the `.env` file
+1. The the URL of your frontend to the `.env` file
-2. On your's frontend interface, point a link to `http://localhost:8080/authorize`
+2. On the interface of your frontend, point a link to `http://localhost:8080/authorize`
-3. Clicking this link will now redirect your user to GitHub, let them sign in and then redirect to your's frontend URL.
-GitHub's response including the access token will be passed as base64 encoded query parameter.
+3. Clicking this link will now redirect your user to GitHub, let them sign in and then redirect them to your frontend.
+GitHub's response including the access token will be passed as base64 encoded query parameter called `token`.

 ## Docker